 Next, the judge will quickly rule and decide whether a full no-contact order, full/residential stay-away order, or the least restrictive partial/limited protective order should be issued.

-With all of these moving parts, it is helpful to have a Stamford domestic assault attorney on your side and present at your hearings.
+With all of these moving parts, it is helpful to have a Stamford assault attorney on your side and present at your hearings.